StrikeEB/IAQ_ClassificationML/README.md

 However, mitigating indoor air pollution presents challenges due to the trade-off between improving ventilation to enhance air quality and minimizing energy consumption in buildings.
 Striking a balance is crucial to ensure that indoor air remains at optimal levels without resorting to keeping windows open or operating heating, ventilation, and air conditioning (HVAC) systems excessively.

+*Could ML Help Address This Challenge?*

+Supervised machine learning (ML) has emerged as a promising approach in air quality analysis, offering potential solutions to mitigate indoor air quality issues (Essamlali et al., 2024).
+In particular, two main types of ML models have been instrumental in addressing indoor air quality concerns.
+Firstly, supervised ML classification models are employed to identify and classify different states of indoor air quality, providing insights into the current condition of the environment.
+Secondly, regression models play a crucial role in predicting continuous values, such as pollutant levels, by considering various factors such as time, location, and weather conditions.
+These ML techniques offer valuable tools for understanding and managing indoor air quality, paving the way for more effective strategies to ensure healthier indoor environments.

 ## Research Question
 What is the problem you are trying to solve